Skip to content

 Bounded Contexts

-In Domain-Driven Design, a Bounded Context is a logical boundary around a model of some portion of the domain.
 It’s quite common for different Bounded Contexts to evolve their own unique ‘languages’ or ‘dialects’, so it is helpful to keep them in separate glossary files.

 A Simple Bounded Context